glorphindale/langohr.docs/articles/exchanges.md

  * Log the event and discard the message

 Returned messages contain information about the exchange they were published to.
 Langohr associates returned message callbacks with consumers.
-To handle returned messages, use {% yard_link AMQP::Exchange#on_return %}:
+To handle returned messages, use ``:

 TBD